DarkKxyz/websites/gamingserver/README.md

-Site made for gaming/dayz server
+Site made for gaming/ more likely dayz server

 DONT FORGET TO: